dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

-the mind is an analytical computer and, if the most efficient way for the mind to make physical predictions is by converging its own analytical models to their numerical complements, then why can't the mind bridge the gap from analytical to numerical simply by sseking the most efficient solutions?
+the mind is an analytical computer and, if the most efficient way for the mind to make physical predictions is by converging its own analytical models to their numerical complements, then why can't the mind bridge the gap from analytical to numerical simply by seeking the most efficient solutions?

 > In other words, is the secret behind the video of Bruce Lee lighting